 - Excessive salivation

-- Gurgling sounds heard after eating
+- A noisey stomach with gurgling sounds heard after eating

 Of course these stomach ailments could be the result of other stomach issues as well, which is why it’s always vital to bring your pooch to the vet to assess exactly what tummy troubles are at work.

 Tums, along with other bland foods for upset stomachs, can go a long way towards helping your pooch perk up and feel tail-waggy again.